erebe/personal-server/README.md

 2. Mounting the whole `/opt` folder inside the container as a volume
 3. Creating a tar of `/opt`
 4. Pushing the tarball to the ftp server that my hosting company provide me
+5. Pinging [https://healthchecks.io](https://healthchecks.io/) in order to message me on whatsapp if a I miss backups

 ```yaml
 apiVersion: batch/v1beta1